 *Nominee has to be willing to be featured and interviewed on camera.

-Teachers and educators make a huge impact on our children and, once again, this school year has been especially challenging in the face of the pandemic.
+Teachers and educators make a huge impact on our children.

 Join the Ohio Education Association, 97.1 The Fan and 10TV in honoring these heroes.